hassanj-576/psl_cricinfo_scrapper/README.md

 # psl_cricinfo_scrapper

 ## Introduction
-This repo contains code to scrape the code for each of the 5 editions of PSL using cricinfo.
-The code consists of a single jupyter notebook that you can run to extract all the data and store it as a CSV.
+This repo contains code to scrape the code for each of the 7 editions of PSL using cricinfo.
+The code exists both as aa single jupyter notebook or structured python code that you can run to extract all the data and store it as a CSV.

 ## Upading with new Data